ttyS0e/kong-plugin-hmac-verify/README.md

 ```

 **That's it** - you will get a 401 code for Unauthorized if any request on that route does not contain a valid header that matches the HMAC signature of the body.
 Otherwise, the request will pass through unmodified.

+## Supported Signature Algorithms

+Currently, the algorithm support is limited to:

+* sha256